 Hey, I just got back from Denver.
-The last time I was in Denver, I wasn’t able to enjoy much but this time the city really won me over.
+The last time I was in Denver, I wasn’t able to enjoy much but, this time, the city won me over.
 One of the highlights was when we went to the mountains and went whitewater rafting together with a number of people from the conference that I attended.

-During the rafting trip, I noticed a lot people were sleeping in their chairs.
-The ones that looked the most uncomfortable in their sleeping position (and mostly likely be in pain) were the men.
+During the rafting trip, I noticed many people were sleeping in their chairs.
+The ones that looked the most uncomfortable in their sleeping position ― and most likely to be in pain ― were the men.
 Today, I have quick exercises for men to help get rid of their neck pain.

 Enjoy the video and article below.